I'm a Celebrity...Get Me Out of Here! (British TV series) series 6

 I'm a Celebrity...
 Get Me out of Here! returned to ITV for a sixth series on Monday 13 November 2006 and ran until Friday 1 December 2006.
 Once again the series was hosted by Ant and Dec.

 Kelly Osbourne and Brendon Burns initially presented the ITV2 spin-off show I'm a Celebrity...
 Get Me Out of Here! with Burns broadcasting from London, and Osbourne from Australia.
 However Burns was later replaced by Mark Durden Smith, and Osbourne was joined by Steve Wilson, and later Jeff Brazier.

 The I'm a Celebrity...Exclusive teatime programme ran on weekdays on ITV1.
 It was hosted by Series 5 contestant Sheree Murphy and Phillip Schofield.
 The series was won by Matt Willis on Day 19.

 Iceland, the supermarket, replaced First Choice Holidays as the shows' sponsor.

+Dean Gaffney and Myleene Klass would return to the series sixteen years later to participate in I'm a Celebrity...
+South Africa alongside other former contestants to try to become the first I'm a Celebrity legend.
+Gaffney was eliminated alongside series 12 contestant Helen Flanagan, with the pair finishing joint seventh and eighth overall.
+Klass went on to win, becoming the first ever I'm a Celebrity legend.

 Celebrities

 Twelve celebrity contestants participated in the sixth series.

 Camps

 On Day 8, the camp was split in two for the first time in I'm A Celebrity history and took part in a 'Battle of The Sexes' like competition.
 Team Base Camp consisted of David, Dean, Jason, Matt, Scott and Toby.
 Team Snake Rock consisted of Faith, Jan, Lauren, Malandra, Myleene and Phina.

 The two teams competed in Bushtucker Trials for food, and in Celebrity Chests for treats and other luxury items.
 The final head to head trial was to win immunity from the first elimination.
 The girls won, meaning the men faced the public vote.
 Toby was eventually evicted.

 The first competitive Celebrity Chest, contested between Matt & Scott of Team Base Camp and Lauren & Phina of Team Snake Rock ended in controversy when Scott and Phina fought over the chest, resulting in Phina biting Scott.